What are Defense Actions?

 Multiple Defense Actions

-You can create multiple Defense Actions for different parts of your site:Best Practices
+You can create multiple Defense Actions for different parts of your site:Testing Defense Actions

 - Use specific Action types - Don’t use a generic action for specialized endpoints